Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 When Faith’s stalker takes his obsession to a new, frightening level, Camaro might find reason to appreciate Montellano after all.
 The deeper they look, the more trouble they find: federal agents, money-launderers, crooked security contractors, and paramilitary killers.
 Every one of them with a reason to come after Faith, and to put Camaro down.
 But Camaro — the “female Jack Reacher” (The Toronto Star) — doesn’t flinch when violence comes her way.
 And she has a singular talent for making her enemies sorry they ever heard her name.

-CAMARO ESPINOZA was on her tenth shot when the man across the table started to list.
+CAMARO ESPINOZA WAS on her tenth shot when the man across the table started to list.
 His eyes were wet and he leaned heavily in his chair, but he didn't fall.
 Camaro lifted her glass.
 Whiskey burned all the way down.

 They had two bottles of Jack Daniel's between them, both half empty.
 The man was named Waid, and he tipped the scales a hundred pounds heavier than Camaro.
-His round face was hazed with a bristly, semigrown beard, and he flushed pinker as they drank.
+His round face was hazed with a bristly, semigrown beard, and he flushed pinker and pinker as they drank.

-She's been at the place for an hour and did her drinking at the bar.
+She'd been at the place for an hour and did her drinking at the bar.
 The sign out front said THE ALL-NITER, and it was stacked from front to back with denim and leather, men and women, and assaultive rock guitar played at heavy volume on battered speakers.
 The parking lot was jammed with motorcycles and more than a few pickups with Harley-Davidson stickers.
 A Harley logo was like a club seal, worn on hats and vests and do-rags.
-Camaro's T-shirt was emblazoned with the same, pulled tightly to her body over jeans an old motorcycle boots she'd worn since time out of mind.
+Camaro's T-shirt was emblazoned with the same, pulled tightly to her body over jeans and old motorcycle boots she'd worn since time out of mind.

 There were eyes on her.
 Waid had been the first one to come calling.
-He put his hand on her rear, and she locked his wrist and twisted until he backed off.
+He put his hand on her rear, and she locked up his wrist and twisted until he backed off.
 He laughed, and they had a couple of beers before he made another move.
 Camaro deflected him toward two bottles of Jack.

 One of the waitresses cleared a table for them and set up the shot glasses.
 Camaro took the first drink, an ounce and a half of Tennessee whiskey catching fire in her stomach.
 She put the glass upside down on the table between them.
 Waid did the same thing.